KaivoAnastetiks/electron-curse-ptt/README.md

 ## How
 The simplest way to do system wide PTT requires to listen to input events in /dev/input.
-Any input event goes through there.The downside is that you need root access for that.
-If instead of running the app with root access you'd give your user access to /dev/input, you'd open yourself to keyloggers and what not.
+Any input event goes through there.The downside is that you need access to /dev/input for that, which adds one more way for keyloggers to capture your inputs.
+Just adding your user to the input group should give the required access.

 The wrapper simply listen to KEY_LEFTCTRL for keydown (1) and keyup (0).
 When the key is held down (2), we don't have to do anything.
 It then sends keydown and keyup events for